SSE Broadband user review

 |Fibre optic||35Mb / 63Mb||36Mb / 50Mb / 67Mb||36Mb / 59Mb||36Mb / 67Mb||54Mb / 108Mb / 213Mb / 362Mb / 518Mb|

 SSE upload speeds vs BT, Sky, TalkTalk and Virgin Media

 |Fibre optic||9Mb / 19Mb||9.5Mb / 19.5Mb||9.5Mb / 19Mb||9.5Mb / 19Mb||3Mb / 6Mb / 12Mb / 21Mb|

 SSE broadband offers a standard choice of speeds with its home broadband packages.
-Like most other ISPs it’s using the Openreach (BT line) network so you have a choice of either ADSL averaging 11Mb or fibre optic with average speeds of 35Mb or 63Mb.
+Like most other ISPs it’s using the Openreach (BT line) network, so you have a choice of either 35Mb or 63Mb fibre.
 Some ISPs quote slightly faster speeds, but as they’re using the same basic infrastructure you’re going to get similar performance no matter who you choose; only Virgin Media offers significantly quicker download speeds.

 SSE broadband features and extras

 Budget ISPs don’t tend to offer lots of extra benefits but SSE does include a few freebies that are worth highlighting.